 Programming is possibly the most visible of all the FAC's operations, and certainly one that is instrumental in determining the success of the season.
 The Programming office employs work-study students as assistants in the office (there's a great deal of paper generated in dealing with the artists over the course of the season).
 The office assistants also help manage the Global Arts Program, and undertake occasional database projects.
 There is also a Hospitality Coordinator intern who sees to the backstage accommodations for the performers.
 Information on working with Programming is available from Hillary Rathbun, Assistant Director of Programming, at 545-4160 or firstname.lastname@example.org.

 The Box Office, located in the Concert Hall, is the ticket agency, not just for FAC events, but for events campus-wide.
-Each season the Box Office employs approximately eight students, both workstudy and non-workstudy.
+Each season the Box Office employs approximately ten students, both workstudy and non-workstudy.
 Many of the Box Office's student employees stay for multiple years—a sure sign that they enjoy interacting with the FAC's patrons.
-Some of the students are trained managers, and run the Box Office during evening performances, even in the absence of professional staff.
-For information on working at the FAC Box Office, please contact email@example.com.
-The Box Office Job Application form can be found here.
-Please note: applications are closed for the Fall 2017 semester.
+Some of the students are trained student managers, and run the Box Office during evening performances, even in the absence of professional staff.
+For information on working at the FAC Box Office, please contact email@example.com The Box Office Job Application form can be found here.
+Applications are open for the Spring 2019 semester.

 Technology Manager Christine Texiera oversees a group of helpful, patient, and very competent students who keep the FACs eighty-plus indispensible computers and printers in good working order, enter reams of information into our databases, create one-off programs when they're needed, and provide support for productivity software to the entire staff.
 IT's student workers aren't necessarily computer science or engineering students; in fact, some of the best come from a background in the humanities.
 If you're interested in working with Christine's cadre of IT trouble-shooters, contact her at 545-3828 or firstname.lastname@example.org.